IN THIS ARTICLE

 Learn more about Deleting emails from Woodpecker Inbox.

 This feature blocks incoming mail.
 Add the addresses or whole domains of the companies whose correspondence should not get into the Woodpecker inbox to make sure that they won’t appear in Woodpecker.

 How to set it up?

-Go to Settings → Email Accounts, click your mailbox in the list → Receiving and scroll down to find the section “Blocked Correspondence”.
-Click Add, then:
+Go to Settings → Email Accounts → choose your mailbox from the list → Receiving, and scroll down to find the section “Blocked Correspondence”.
+Click Add, and then:

-- Checkmark the prospects you want to unblock.
-You can use “Select all…” link.
+Checkmark the prospects you want to unblock.
+You can use the “Select all x prospects” link.

 See the column “Blocked by▼” or use the filter by Blocked by.

 Note: This will only affect receiving emails in Woodpecker.
 Any removed/blocked emails will be left intact in your email account.

 Check out our article Blocked correspondence vs Safety Tab to learn about the differences between them.